Skip to content

 Cam Chreag — common questions

-Cam Chreag is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 16km with 777m of ascent and takes most walkers 5-8 hours.
-Terrain: The estate track approach is good and the lower hillside is grassy with patches of crag — the small rocky steps on the south-east face are easily skirted on the right.
+Cam Chreag carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 16km, 777m of ascent and a 5-8 hour day on the standard route.
+Underfoot: The estate track approach is good and the lower hillside is grassy with patches of crag — the small rocky steps on the south-east face are easily skirted on the right.

 Where do I park for Cam Chreag?